-Women seeking abortions facing ‘cruel’ delays due to NHS funding row
+Women seeking abortions face ‘cruel’ delays due to NHS funding row

-Exclusive: ‘I don’t understand how anyone managing healthcare can act so cruelly,’ says medical director of leading UK abortion provider considering legal action
+Exclusive: ‘I don’t understand how anyone managing healthcare can act so cruelly,’ says medical director of leading UK abortion provider

 Women seeking abortions are facing “cruel” delays because they are being blocked from choosing where they can get treatment, it has been warned.